 [Section 138 amended by No. 74 of 2003 s.
 107(4).]

-139. Winding up of Council that is incorporated
+139. Incorporated Council, winding up

 (1) A Council that, by operation of section 130, is an incorporated association under the Associations Incorporation Act 1987 may, if the Council is in breach of this Act or the conduct of the Council is incompetent, inadequate or improper, be wound up by the Supreme Court on the application of the Minister.